2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 - Identify concepts related to copyright, public domain, copy protection, intellectual property, and licensing agreements, including, but not limited to, software, media (e.g., music, pictures), and logo requirements.

-- Identify concepts of cyber security and cyber forensics, honesty, courtesy, and confidentiality related to information and e-mail systems and social networking (e.g., spam, viruses, e-mail etiquette).
+- Identify concepts of cybersecurity and cyber forensics, honesty, and confidentiality related to information systems (e.g., spam, malicious software).

 - Investigate Internet privacy issues and computer crimes, including identity theft.